bjfett24/battle-ship/README.md

 # battle-ship
 Recreation of a popular boardgame called battle ship.
-This web app will be built using TDD.
+This web app is built using TDD.